 Further thanks go to the Dachstein-Schladming region.
 The textile supplier Mothwurf.
 Vredestein, as already mentioned.

-And finally: to the House of Porsche, which year after year brings its family silver to Gröbming on the final day, together with the honorable relative Porsche Design, which as the name giver of the “Porsche Design Grand Prix”, provides the appropriate setting, and to Porsche Holding, which annually invites to Porsche Night.
-From Mark Webber to Patrick Dempsey, from Richy Müller to Walter Röhrl, from Wolfgang Porsche to Helmut Eggert and Hans-Peter Schützinger, from Hans-Joachim Stuck to Richard Lietz: they have all been to the Ennstal in Porsches in recent years, the latter two piloting their two Le Mans-winning cars, a 1985 Porsche 962 and a Porsche 911 RSR 19 of the latest design, through Gröbming for the 30th edition.
+And finally: to the Porsche family, which presents its “family silver” every year on the final day in Gröbming.
+They are joined by its distinguished relative Porsche Design.
+It provides the appropriate setting as namesake of the “Porsche Design Grand Prix”.
+Also mentioned is Porsche Holding, which hosts the annual Porsche Night.
+From Mark Webber to Patrick Dempsey, from Richy Müller to Walter Röhrl.
+From Wolfgang Porsche to Helmut Eggert and Hans-Peter Schützinger, from Hans-Joachim Stuck to Richard Lietz.
+All of them have appeared in recent years with Porsches in the Ennstal.
+The last two mentioned drove their Le Mans-winning cars through Gröbming during the 30th edition.
+These were a 1985 Porsche 962 and a modern Porsche 911 RSR 19.